coolscode/patches/README.md

 - Support screen-off FOD
 - Maybe more...

+### AcmeUI
+- Adapt to CEZANNE
+- Maybe more...

-First, please synchronize the source code of AOSP-Krypton, PixelExperience-Plus or LineageOS
+First, please synchronize the source code of AOSP-Krypton, PixelExperience-Plus, LineageOS or AcmeUI

 ```shell
 cd sourcedirectory